kaylaHPDS/incentiveq-1/README.md

 # Educational Games Theme

 An HTML theme for an e-commerce website.
+All copy, images, fonts and colors can be changed as needed.